m-couto/heart_disease/README.md

 Throughout we took the following steps:
 - Loading and exploring the data;
-- Modelling the data with several classifiers:
+- Modelling the data by training several classifiers:
   - logistic regression;
   - k-neighbours classifier;
   - random forest classifier.